Aliases for HOXA11 Gene

 GeneCards Summary for HOXA11 Gene

 HOXA11 (Homeobox A11) is a Protein Coding gene.
-Diseases associated with HOXA11 include radioulnar synostosis with amegakaryocytic thrombocytopenia and synostosis.
+Diseases associated with HOXA11 include Radioulnar Synostosis With Amegakaryocytic Thrombocytopenia 1 and Radio-Ulnar Synostosis-Amegakaryocytic Thrombocytopenia Syndrome.
 Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is HOXD10.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding.
+An important paralog of this gene is HOXD11.

 UniProtKB/Swiss-Prot for HOXA11 Gene